-As protocols from monthly meetings indicate, at the end of the 1930s and at the beginning of the 1970s, District 33 began to experience some problems; meetings were often canceled because of small turn out and officers complaining about diminishing membership and interest in Rada’s work.
+As protocols from monthly meetings indicate, at the end of the 1930s and at the beginning of the 1970s, District 33 began to experience some problems; meetings were often canceled because of small turnout and officers complaining about diminishing membership and interest in Rada’s work.
 In the spring of 1974, the board considered dissolving District 33.
 Though the decision to continue the charitable work was made, in 1974-75 meetings became rare and irregular.
 The last one took place on December 2, 1975, when President Josef Sikora announced that American Relief for Poland canceled its program in Poland.
 District 33 was dissolved and the rest of its funds distributed to different institutions within Polonia.
-It was also decided that official records of the District would be sent to the Immigration Archives in Minnesota.
+It was also decided that official records of the District would be sent to the Immigrant Archives at the University of Minnesota.

 A related collection at IHRCA is the records of the American Committee for the Resettlement of Polish Displaced Persons.